jthomm/smartmatch/README.md

 `smartmatch` is a faux-overloaded equality function for JavaScript.

-### Faux-verloading

-JavaScript does not support type checking by default, so `smartmatch` does it at run time.
-Thus, if performance is your #1 concern, `smartmatch` may not be right for you.

-### Examples
+## Examples

-The following examples return true:
+The following return true:

 ```js
 // Normal comparison